kannankvs/md2/Command-Reference.md

  3) [minigraph.xml](https://github.com/Azure/SONiC/wiki/Configuration-with-Minigraph-(~Sep-2017))

 This document explains the first method and gives the complete list of commands that are supported in SONiC 201811 version (build#32).
+All the configuration commands need root privileges to execute them.
+Note that show commands can be executed by all users without the root privileges.
+Root privileges can be obtained either by using "sudo" keyword in front of all config commands, or by going to root prompt using "sudo -i".

 Note that the command list is just a subset of the configurations that are possible in SONiC.
 Please follow config_db.json based configuration for all complete list of configuration options.